nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 As stated above, the `Model` component manages and stores TypeTask's user's preferences and data.
-It also reveals an UnmodifiableObservableList<ReadOnlyTask>, which can be 'observed' by different components, such as the `UI`.
+It also reveals an `UnmodifiableObservableList<ReadOnlyTask>`, which can be 'observed' by different components, such as the `UI`.
 The `UI` bounds to the list and gets updated automatically when the data gets modified.

-Also, from the Observer Pattern design, the application will not depend on other components such as Storage.
+Also, from the Observer Pattern design, the application will not depend on other components such as `Storage`.
 Instead, it will interact by triggering events.

 The `Model` class is the interface of the `Model` component.
-It provides a variety of *APIs* for the `UI` and `Logic` components to retrieve and update TypeTask’s data.
+It provides a variety of **APIs** for the `UI` and `Logic` components to retrieve and update TypeTask’s data.

 The relationship and structure of the classes in the `Model` component are illustrated in the diagram below.